Frankel Conjecture and Sasaki geometry: Introduction and main results

 In this paper we study compact Sasaki manifolds with positive transverse bisectional curvature.
 Sasaki geometry, in particular, Sasaki-Einstein manifolds have been studied extensively.
 Readers are referred to the monograph \cite{BG}, the survey paper \cite{Sparks} and the references therein for the history and recent progress on this subject.

 The study of manifolds with positive curvature is one of the most important subjects in Riemannian geometry.
 There are lots of recent deep progress on this, especially using the technique of Ricci flow, see \cite{BW} and \cite{BS1} for example.
 In K\"ahler geometry a natural concept is the positivity of the bisectional curvature.
 It was conjectured by Frankel \cite{Frankel61} that a compact K\"ahler manifold of complex dimension $n$ with positive bisectional curvature is biholomorphic to the complex projective space $\mathbb{CP}^n$.
 The Frankel conjecture was proved in later 1970s independently by Mori \cite{Mori} (he proved the more general Hartshorne conjecture) via algebraic geometry and Siu-Yau \cite{Siu-Yau} via differential geometry.
-Sasaki geometry is an odd dimensional companion of K\"ahler geometry, so it is vary natural to ask for the counterpart of the Mori-Siu-Yau theorem for Sasaki manifolds.
-This is the major point of study in this article, and we would like to emphasize that this generalization seems to be interesting, in that it provides a uniform framework which also proves the original Frankel conjecture, through the method of Ricci flow, as attempted previously by many people(c. f. \cite{Chen-Tian1, Chen-Tian2}, \cite{PSSW}).
+Sasaki geometry is an odd dimensional companion of K\"ahler geometry, so it is vary natural to ask for the counterpart of the theorem of Mori and Siu-Yau on the Frankel conjecture for Sasaki manifolds.
+This is the major point of study in this article.
+We would like to emphasize that this generalization seems to be interesting, in that it provides a uniform framework which also proves the original Frankel conjecture, by deformation to canonical metrics, as attempted previously by many people(c.f. \cite{Chen-Tian1, Chen-Tian2}, \cite{PSSW}).
 Moreover, the use of Sasaki geometry also yields certain orbifold version of the Frankel conjecture, which seems to be difficult to obtain with the known approaches.
-Finally, as already pointed out in \cite{BW} a ``pinching towards constant curvature" proof of the Frankel conjecture using Ricci flow seems not plausible, as there are examples of two dimensional Ricci soliton orbifolds with positive curvature.
+Finally, as already pointed out in \cite{BW} a \emph{pinching towards constant curvature} proof of the Frankel conjecture using Ricci flow seems not plausible, as there are examples of two dimensional Ricci soliton orbifolds with positive curvature.
 One of the applications of the results developed in this article is to classify such solitons, in a uniform way.